Oringa/AEAI/index.md

 ## Motivation

-1. Autoencoder latent spaces are non-convex.
+1. Autoencoder latent spaces are non-convex: While they represent an effective approach for exposing latent factors, autoencoders demonstrate visible artifacts while interpolating a convex sum of latent vectors.
 2. GANs are not bidirectional: To interpolate between two real data points, we must map the datapoints back into latent space where admissible interpolation can be performed.
 Such inverse mapping is not a part of the GAN framework.
 Additionally, the latent space of the GAN does not necessarily encode a smooth parameterization of the data.

 ## Manifold Data Interpolation